Safeguarding Policy & Procedure

 • try to build trust and use gentle persuasion to enable the person to better protect themselves

-Rights and Confidentiality:
+Rights and confidentiality

+If a complaint or allegation is made against a member of staff or volunteer they should be made aware of their rights under employment law and internal disciplinary procedures.
 You must not discuss the concerns or allegations directly with the staff members concerned.
 The alleged abuser, and the person thought to have been abused, both have the right to confidentiality.

 If the allegation is against a member of staff the usual disciplinary procedure will be followed.
 Following the outcome of the disciplinary procedure, the senior management team will decide on any further appropriate action.